kagiko/vaultwarden-wiki/Running-a-private-vaultwarden-instance-with-Let's-Encrypt-certs.md

-Suppose you want to run an instance of bitwarden_rs that can only be accessed from your local network, but you want your instance to be HTTPS-enabled with certs signed by a widely-accepted CA instead of managing your own [private CA](https://github.com/dani-garcia/bitwarden_rs/wiki/Private-CA-and-self-signed-certs-that-work-with-Chrome) (to avoid the hassle of having to load private CA certs into all of your devices).
+Suppose you want to run an instance of vaultwarden that can only be accessed from your local network, but you want your instance to be HTTPS-enabled with certs signed by a widely-accepted CA instead of managing your own [private CA](https://github.com/dani-garcia/vaultwarden/wiki/Private-CA-and-self-signed-certs-that-work-with-Chrome) (to avoid the hassle of having to load private CA certs into all of your devices).

 This article demonstrates how to create such a setup using the [Caddy](https://caddyserver.com/) web server, which has built-in ACME support for various DNS providers.
 We'll configure Caddy to obtain Let's Encrypt certs via the ACME [DNS challenge](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge) -- using the more common HTTP challenge would be problematic here, since it would rely on Let's Encrypt servers being able to reach your internal web server.

-(Note that this article covers the DNS challenge setup in more generic terms, but many users will probably find it easiest to use Docker Compose to integrate Caddy and bitwarden_rs.
-See [Using Docker Compose](https://github.com/dani-garcia/bitwarden_rs/wiki/Using-Docker-Compose#caddy-with-dns-challenge) for an example specific to that.)
+(Note that this article covers the DNS challenge setup in more generic terms, but many users will probably find it easiest to use Docker Compose to integrate Caddy and vaultwarden.
+See [Using Docker Compose](https://github.com/dani-garcia/vaultwarden/wiki/Using-Docker-Compose#caddy-with-dns-challenge) for an example specific to that.)

 Two DNS providers are covered:

 * [Duck DNS](https://www.duckdns.org/) -- This gives you a subdomain under `duckdns.org` (e.g., `my-bwrs.duckdns.org`).
 This option is simplest if you don't already own a domain.
-* [Cloudflare](https://www.cloudflare.com/) -- This lets you put your bitwarden_rs instance under a domain you own or control.
+* [Cloudflare](https://www.cloudflare.com/) -- This lets you put your vaultwarden instance under a domain you own or control.
 Note that Cloudflare can be used as just a DNS provider (i.e., without the proxying functionality that Cloudflare is best known for).
 If you don't currently own a domain, you may be able to get a free one at [Freenom](https://www.freenom.com/).

 It's certainly possible to create a similar setup using other combinations of web server, [ACME client](https://letsencrypt.org/docs/client-options/), and DNS provider, but you'll have to work out the differences in details.